ttdat2232/flow-shop/README.md

   <li>MS SQL Server</li>
 </ul>

 <p>- In this web app I'm applying MVC design pattern so it great to use Spring MVC.
-It separates the tasks of each class for example: controller, service, repository..</p>
+It separates the tasks of each class.
+For example: controller, service, repository...</p>
+<p>- </p>
-<p>- Spring Security helping me to easily authenticate, authorize </p>
+<p>- Spring Security helping me easily authenticate, authorize to my application</p>
+<p>- I used Thymeleaf instead of JSP because Thymeleaf is more readable and isn't a weird mixture of Java code and html.</p>